BITSS/WorldBankFeb2017/2-GitDemo.md

 This repository will then be copied to your own account (*not* your computer), so that you can make changes to it if you like.
 Since the fork exists on GitHub's servers, any changes that you push to those servers means those changes are already backed up for you.

-* To avoid confusion, change the name of the repository to something "GitWorkshop" by clicking on settings. *By they way: what's a "repository"?*
+* To avoid confusion, change the name of the repository to something like `GitWorkshop` by clicking on settings. *By they way: what's a "repository"?*

 ### Cloning, Creating, and Changing:
 The options in the Github app under the "+" button are to add, create, or clone a repository. *Adding* is finding and telling the app that a repository is already on your computer. *Creating* creates a new repository. *Cloning* is copying an existing repository from your GitHub account.